 A manuscript’s readability is the guiding force in a developmental edit.
-Your editor will approach your manuscript like a reader, paying attention to whether its opening chapters work to effectively set up the book and make a reader want to keep reading; whether its chapters flow logically from one to the next; and whether your book’s ending feels complete and delivers the promised “payoff.”
+Your editing team will approach your manuscript like a reader, paying attention to whether its opening chapters work to effectively set up the book and make a reader want to keep reading; whether its chapters flow logically from one to the next; and whether your book’s ending feels complete and delivers the promised “payoff.”
 This applies whether the purpose of your book is to tell a story, as in fiction or memoir, or to convey specialized knowledge or researched information about a given topic.

 Once the book is of publishable quality, it will move on to the copy editing phase.

 Although copy editing and proofreading both involve the more mechanical aspects of editing, and both occur near the end of the publishing process, these comprise two distinct phases of the overall editing process.